Skip to main content

 Risk of Contamination

-This product is sterile when packaged.
-Advise patients not to allow the dropper tip to touch any surface, as this may contaminate the emulsion.
+Advise patients to not allow the dropper tip to touch the eye, eyelids, or any surface, as this may contaminate the ophthalmic emulsion.

 Contact Lens Wear

-DUREZOL should not be instilled while wearing contact lenses.
+Advise patients to not use DUREZOL while wearing contact lenses.
 Advise patients to remove contact lenses prior to instillation of DUREZOL.
-The preservative in DUREZOL may be absorbed by soft contact lenses.
-Lenses may be reinserted after 10 minutes following administration of DUREZOL.
+Lenses may be reinserted after 10 minutes following administration of DUREZOL [see Warnings and Precautions (5.9)].

 PRINCIPAL DISPLAY PANEL